sverx/devkitSMS/SMSlib/README.md

-void SMS_setBGScrollX (int scrollX);                /* scroll the background horizontally */ void SMS_setBGScrollY (int scrollY);                /* scroll the background vertically */ void SMS_setBackdropColor (unsigned char entry);    /* set which sprite palette entry will be used for backdrop */ void SMS_useFirstHalfTilesforSprites (bool usefirsthalf);  /* use tiles 0-255 for sprites if true, 256-511 if false */
+void SMS_setBGScrollX (int scrollX);                /* scroll the background horizontally */ void SMS_setBGScrollY (int scrollY);                /* scroll the background vertically */ void SMS_setBackdropColor (unsigned char entry);    /* set which sprite palette entry will be used for backdrop */ void SMS_useFirstHalfTilesforSprites (_Bool usefirsthalf);  /* use tiles 0-255 for sprites if true, 256-511 if false */

 /* palettes functions: SMS only */
 void SMS_setBGPaletteColor (unsigned char entry, unsigned char color);